Not Every Time and Frequency Need to Be Forgotten in Diffusion Unlearning: Experiments

-\paragraph{Measures. } The traditional evaluation of unlearning methods is two-fold: the quality of retained data samples, measured by Frechet Inception Distance (FID) \citep{heusel2017gans}, and the dissimilarity of forgotten samples from the originals, measured by SSCD \citep{pizzi2022self}.
-However, SSCD ignores the quality of unlearned samples, e.g., a blurry image achieves a very low SSCD, though it is not a meaningful outcome.
-To address this, we introduce a normalized SSCD score that considers directionality by projecting the difference between the generated image $\hat\rvx_0(\rvx_t,\theta)$ from the unlearned model $\theta$ and the original image $\rvx_0$, onto an $\ell_2$-bounded perturbation similar to the constraints in adversarial attacks \citep{madry2018towards}:
+\paragraph{Evaluation Metrics.} The traditional evaluation of unlearning methods is two-fold: the quality of retained data samples, measured by Frechet Inception Distance (FID) \citep{heusel2017gans}, and the dissimilarity of forgotten samples from the originals, measured by SSCD \citep{pizzi2022self}.
+However, SSCD ignores the quality of the generated samples, e.g., a blurry image achieves a very low SSCD, though it is not a meaningful outcome.
+To address this, we introduce a \textbf{normalized SSCD score} that considers the normalized distance between the generated image $\hat\rvx_0(\rvx_t,\theta)$ and the original image $\rvx_0$.
+Motivated by adversarial attacks \citep{madry2018towards}, we project the difference onto $\ell_2$ ball with radius $\rho$ as

-Here, $\varepsilon$ is a small constant to avoid division by zero, and $\rho$ is the radius for the perturbation, where we use $\rho=100$ with a normalized image with 256x256 resolution.
-For generated samples, we also compute sample-wise aesthetic scores using the LAION-Aesthetic V2 predictor\footnote{https://github.com/christophschuhmann/improved-aesthetic-predictor} as a quality metric.

-For Stable Diffusion, we evaluate generation quality using CLIP-IQA \citep{wang2023exploring} and measure unlearning performance through the unlearning success rate, defined as the proportion of cases where all 16 memorized samples are successfully removed \citep{alberti2025data}.
+Here, $\varepsilon$ is a small constant to avoid division by zero, and we use $\rho=100$ with a normalized image with 256x256 resolution.
+As a quality metric, we compute sample-wise aesthetic scores using the LAION-Aesthetic V2 predictor\footnote{https://github.com/christophschuhmann/improved-aesthetic-predictor}.
+For Stable Diffusion, we evaluate generation quality using CLIP-IQA \citep{wang2023exploring} and measure unlearning performance through the unlearning success rate, defined as the proportion of cases where all 16 memorized samples are removed.
+We tested with the \textbf{five runs} and report their mean.
+Variance is comparably small, shown in \Tabref{tab:variance}.